Gastroenteritis is usually caused by a viral, bacterial, or parasitic infection.

 Children usually contract viral gastroenteritis from other children who have had it or who have been exposed to it, such as those in child care centers, schools, and other crowded settings.
 Viral gastroenteritis is very contagious and spreads particularly easily from child to child.

-Norovirus has become the most common cause of gastroenteritis in all age groups, including children, in the United States since the introduction of rotavirus vaccines.
+Norovirus Norovirus Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
+It can be caused by the norovirus.
+Norovirus is very contagious and spreads from person to person... read more has become the most common cause of gastroenteritis in all age groups, including children, in the United States since the introduction of rotavirus vaccines.
 This virus commonly affects children between 6 months and 18 months of age.
-Infections occur year-round, but 80% occur from November to April.
+Infections occur year-round, but most occur from November to April.
 Most people are infected after swallowing contaminated food or water.
 Because norovirus is highly contagious, infection can easily be spread from person to person.
 Norovirus causes most cases of gastroenteritis epidemics that occur on cruise ships and in nursing homes.

 Rotavirus Rotavirus Infection Rotavirus is a common and very contagious virus that causes vomiting and diarrhea.
 Rotavirus is a viral infection of the digestive tract that can cause severe dehydration.
 Typical symptoms include... read more is the most common cause of severe, dehydrating diarrhea among infants and children worldwide.
 The frequency has decreased since the introduction of rotavirus vaccines Rotavirus Vaccine The rotavirus vaccine is a live-virus vaccine that helps protect against gastroenteritis caused by rotavirus, which causes vomiting, diarrhea, and, if symptoms persist, dehydration and organ... read more .
-It usually affects infants and toddlers 3 to 15 months of age.
-Rotavirus is highly contagious.
+Rotavirus usually affects infants and toddlers 3 to 15 months of age.
+It is highly contagious.
 Most infections are spread by fecal-oral transmission.
 Infected infants may spread the infection to adults.
-In temperate climates, rotavirus infections are most common in the winter months and are less common in the summer.
-In tropical climates, they can occur year-round.
+In temperate climates, rotavirus infections are most common in the winter and spring.
+In the United States, before rotavirus vaccination became available, a wave of rotavirus illness would begin in the Southwest in December and end in the Northeast in April or May.
+Now, the illness occurs less predictably and may occur year round.

 The bacteria that most commonly cause gastroenteritis include

 Staphylococci Staphylococcus aureus Infections Staphylococcus aureus is the most dangerous of all of the many common staphylococcal bacteria.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) often cause... read more (causing staphylococcal food poisoning Staphylococcal Food Poisoning Staphylococcal food poisoning results from eating food contaminated with toxins produced by certain types of staphylococci, resulting in diarrhea and vomiting.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure ) often cause skin infections... read more (causing staphylococcal food poisoning Staphylococcal Food Poisoning Staphylococcal food poisoning results from eating food contaminated with toxins produced by certain types of staphylococci, resulting in diarrhea and vomiting.
 This disorder can be caused by... read more )

 Children can contract bacterial gastroenteritis by